Skip to main content

 Create a Charging Station Away from the Bed 🔌

-Out of sight, out of reach.
-Placing your phone across the room—or better yet, in another room—removes the silent tug to check messages “one last time.”
-That small distance creates a powerful psychological shift: your bed becomes a space for calm, not consumption.
-You’ll fall asleep faster and wake up feeling lighter.
+Placing your phone across the room—or in another space entirely—removes the impulse to check it “one last time.”
+That small physical distance has a psychological effect: the bed becomes associated with calm and recovery, not consumption.
+Falling asleep often feels easier, and waking up less heavy.

 Replace the Habit with Something Gentle 📖